"Should I flee America the Babylon now?"

 "How can you charge people for information that is vital for survival / is God's Word?"

-While I'm very proud of my end time Bible prophecy breakthroughs and how they finally explain Wormwood and the seals and trumpets of Revelation in their plain sense, I would never call it "vital for survival" nor "the word of God."
+While my end time Bible prophecy breakthroughs to understand Revelation literally in its plain sense is helpful and thrilling, I would never call it "vital for survival" nor "the word of God."
 I'm not a prophet who received revelation from God.
 I am just someone who diligently researched and analyzed the words of someone who was a prophet, namely John, who did receive the Word of God and wrote the book of Revelation.

 The price on my book is not stopping someone from studying their Bible themselves.
 Buying my book will save them time and of course reward the teacher as Paul talked about (1Cor 9:14).
 But regardless, this information is not vital for survival.
 It would be unfair of God to make it so that you have to understand such a difficult prophetic book in order to survive.
 Nevertheless, it is a thrill and great blessing to understand and "keep the sayings of this book" as Revelation 22 says.